 An Emergency Removal may involve the denial of access to some or all of Neumann University's campus facilities, academic program, or other programs or activities.
+While

-While Neumann University may provide alternative academic or employment opportunities during an Emergency Removal, it is not required to do so.
+Neumann University may provide alternative academic or employment opportunities during an Emergency Removal, it is not required to do so.
 Non-punitive actions taken as Supportive Measures (e.g., changes in housing) do not constitute Emergency Removals.

 The Title IX Co-Coordinator will notify the Respondent of the terms imposed in connection with an Emergency Removal.
 Respondent has the opportunity to challenge the Emergency Removal upon receipt of that notice.
-In order to challenge the Emergency Removal, the Respondent shall submit an appeal via e-mail to the Dean of Students for students and the Director of Human Resources for employees, within three (3) calendar days from the date of the notice of Emergency Removal, explaining why Emergency Removal is not appropriate.
-In evaluating the appeal, the Dean of Students or Director of Human Resources as appropriate, may seek additional information from Respondent or any other individual.
+In order to challenge the Emergency Removal, the Respondent shall submit an appeal via e-mail to the Dean of Students for students and the Vice President for Human Resources and Risk Management for employees, within three (3) calendar days from the date of the notice of Emergency Removal, explaining why Emergency Removal is not appropriate.
+In evaluating the appeal, the Dean of Students or Vice President of Human Resources and Risk Management as appropriate, may seek additional information from Respondent or any other individual.
 The Emergency Removal will remain in place while the appeal is pending.
-The Dean of Students or Director of Human Resources shall issue a decision as soon as reasonably possible under the circumstances.
+The Dean of Students or Vice President for Human Resources and Risk Management shall issue a decision as soon as reasonably possible under the circumstances.
 The decision is final and not subject to further appeal.